 So how does it work?

-Temporary email addresses have the same flow that any normal email addresses would have, with a few key differences.
+Temporary email addresses work just like regular email addresses, with some notable differences.
 To help you understand these important differences, let's take a look at the basics of regular and temporary email.

 Standard, permanent email: